Memorial to the victims of the Nazi tyrann

 Is photography allowed?

-Photography is generally permitted, but visitors are encouraged to be respectful of the atmosphere.
+Photography is generally permitted, but be considerate of the solemn atmosphere and the experiences of other visitors.

 Are there guided tours?